US sinks Iranian warship as Iran warns of widespread destruction in the Middle East

 DUBAI, United Arab Emirates (AP) — A U.S. submarine sank an Iranian warship in the Indian Ocean, as Washington and Israel intensified their bombardment Wednesday of Iran's security forces and other symbols of power.
-As the war expanded yet again, Tehran warned of the destruction of the Middle East's military and economic infrastructure.
+Iran launched more missiles and drones as it warned of the destruction of military and economic infrastructure across the Middle East.

-The tempo of the strikes on Iran was so intense that state television announced the mourning ceremony for Iranian Supreme Leader Ayatollah Ali Khamenei, who was killed in the conflict, would be postponed.
-Millions attended the funeral of his predecessor Ayatollah Ruhollah Khomeini in 1989.
+The tempo of the strikes on Iran was so intense that state television announced the mourning ceremony for Iranian Supreme Leader Ayatollah Ali Khamenei, who was killed at the start of the conflict, would be postponed.
+Millions attended the funeral of his predecessor, Ayatollah Ruhollah Khomeini, in 1989.

+The U.S. and Israel launched the war on Saturday, targeting Iran’s leadership, missile arsenal and nuclear program while suggesting that toppling the government is a goal.
+But the exact aims and timelines have repeatedly shifted, signaling an open-ended conflict.

-In addition to striking Tehran on the fifth day of the conflict, Israel hit the Iranian-backed Hezbollah militant group in Lebanon, while Iran fired on Bahrain, Kuwait and Israel.
+Israel was also trading fire with the Iranian-backed Hezbollah militant group in Lebanon, while Iran fired on Bahrain, Kuwait and Israel.
 As the conflict spiraled, Turkey said NATO defenses intercepted a ballistic missile launched from Iran before it entered Turkey’s airspace.

 The war has killed more than 1,000 people in Iran, more than 50 in Lebanon and around a dozen in Israel, according to officials in those countries.
 It has disrupted the supply of the world’s oil and gas, snarled international shipping, and stranded hundreds of thousands of travelers in the Middle East.

 Sri Lankan authorities said 32 people were rescued from the ship, which they said had 180 people on board and sank outside Sri Lanka’s territorial waters.
-The country's navy said it had recovered 87 bodies from the sea.
+The country's navy said it had recovered 87 bodies.

-Israel said it hit buildings associated with Iran's Basij, the all-volunteer force of the paramilitary Revolutionary Guard that conducted a bloody crackdown on protesters in January that killed thousands and saw tens of thousands detained in the country.
+Israel said it hit buildings associated with Iran's Basij, the all-volunteer force of the paramilitary Revolutionary Guard that conducted a bloody crackdown on protesters in January.
+Thousands of people were killed and tens of thousands detained as Iranian authorities suppressed those demonstrations.

-The Israeli military also said it hit buildings associated with Iran’s internal security command, which also has suppressed demonstrations in the past.
-It also pounded towns near Beirut.

-Iran's Foreign Minister Abbas Araghchi said over the weekend that its forces have decentralized leadership, with units acting largely on their own in accordance with general orders, something that could blunt the effect of attacks on top command and control hubs.
+However, Iran's Foreign Minister Abbas Araghchi said over the weekend that its forces have decentralized leadership, with units acting largely on their own according to general orders, which could blunt the effect of attacks on top command and control hubs.

-Iranian state television showed the ruins of buildings in the center of the capital of Tehran, with interviewees saying the attacks damaged their homes.
-Strikes have also been reported in the holy Shiite seminary city of Qom, targeting a building associated with a clerical panel set to pick Iran’s next supreme leader.
+Iranian state television showed the ruins of buildings in Tehran, with interviewees saying the attacks damaged their homes.
+Strikes have also been reported in the Shiite seminary city of Qom targeting a building associated with a clerical panel set to pick Iran’s next supreme leader.
 Iranian media said it was empty at the time.

-State TV has begun calling the conflict the “Ramadan war,” a reference to the holy Muslim fasting month currently taking place.
-But that term also suggested leaders are trying to prepare the public for a protracted conflict.

-Adm.
-Brad Cooper, the top U.S. military commander in the Middle East, echoed that sentiment, saying: “We’ve just begun.”

 Shifting timelines for U.S. operations

-During his Pentagon briefing, Hegseth declined to give a definitive timeline to how long the U.S. would be involved in the war, indicated it could stretch to eight weeks.
+During his Pentagon briefing, Hegseth didn't give a definitive timeline for U.S. operations.

 “You can say four weeks, but it could be six, it could be eight, it could be three,” he said.
 “Ultimately, we set the pace and the tempo.
 The enemy is off balance, and we’re going to keep them off balance.”

 Still, air raid sirens and explosions could be heard across central and northern Israel on Wednesday.
-Israel’s military said Iran launched missiles toward the country, and Hezbollah sent rockets.
+Israel’s military said Iran launched missiles toward the country.
+Hezbollah also fired rockets, as Israel pounded targets in the suburbs of the Lebanese capital, Beirut.

 Iran has also struck around the region, and air sirens sounded Wednesday across Bahrain, home to the U.S. Navy’s 5th Fleet.

 At least 1,045 people have been killed in Iran, the country's Foundation of Martyrs and Veterans Affairs said Wednesday.
-Eleven people in Israel have been killed.
-More than 50 people have been killed in Lebanon, according to the Health Ministry.
+Eleven people have been killed in Israel and more than 50 in Lebanon.
 Six U.S. troops have been killed.

-A resident of Tehran, who runs a clothing shop, said he didn’t know how to protect himself from the bombing.

-“It’s very difficult to decide what to do.
-If I leave the city, how am I supposed to earn money and survive?” said the man, who spoke on condition of anonymity for the fear of reprisals.

 Energy supplies in the crosshairs